 Headings: Type and label section and subsection headings in the style shown on the present document.
 Use numbered sections (Arabic numerals) in order to facilitate cross references.
 Number subsections with the section number and the subsection number separated by a dot, in Arabic numerals.
-Do not number subsubsections.

 Citations: Citations within the text appear in parentheses as (Gusfield, 1997) or, if the author's name appears in the text itself, as Gusfield (1997).
-Append lowercase letters to the year in cases of ambiguities.
-Treat double authors by using both authors' last names (e.g., (Aho and Ullman, 1972), but use et al. when more than two authors are involved.
-(Collapse multiple citations as in (Gusfield, 1997; Aho and Ullman, 1972).
+Append lowercase letters to the year in cases of ambiguity.
+Treat double authors by using both authors' last names (e.g., (Aho and Ullman, 1972), but use et al. when more than two authors are involved. (e.g. (Chandra et al., 1981)) Collapse multiple citations (e.g., (Gusfield, 1997; Aho and Ullman, 1972).)
 Also refrain from using full citations as sentence constituents.
 We suggest that instead of you use